-Transverse myelitis is often a one-time illness.
+Transverse myelitis is often a onetime illness.
 But for some people, transverse myelitis is an early symptom of another serious disease of the nervous system.
 One such disease is multiple sclerosis (MS).

 MS is a chronic disease with no cure.
 It occurs when the body’s immune system attacks the central nervous system.
-MS can affect the brain, eyes, and limbs.
-The severity of symptoms varies from person to person.
+MS can affect various parts of your body, including:

-However, the National Institute of Neurological Disorders and Stroke recommends that anyone with transverse myelitis or partial myelitis get checked for MS.
+But the National Institute of Neurological Disorders and Stroke recommends that anyone with transverse myelitis or partial myelitis get checked for MS.